Walk & Talk: Coulter Haugh – Increasing dairy efficiency

 Please remember to log in BEFORE Clicking the ‘Book Now’ button, to make sure you obtain the members rate!

 When the UK milk price was crashing, this business diversified from sheep and beef to dairy as another way of turning a profit.
 Coulter Haugh Farm is now home to the Kingsbeck Jersey herd.
-Take a look behind the scenes and hear how this farm has increased its dairy efficiency focusing on soil, nutrition and sileage, herd health - particularly calf management - and robotic milking.
+Take a look behind the scenes and hear how this farm has increased its dairy efficiency focusing on soil, nutrition and silage, herd health - particularly calf management - and robotic milking.

 9:45am- Registration and teas/coffees